Chasing the Past: Chapter 1, Part 2

 As trail boss, it was part of his job to scout for the best place to make camp for the night, so he usually rode about three miles ahead of the group to keep an eye out for danger and a place to sleep after they went about twelve miles or so.
 But even after they made camp, the men were not allowed to completely let loose.
 Alcohol was also banned on his drives.
 Rowdy men could cause a stampede and did not have heightened senses needed for their own safety.
 They all complied with the rules because they wanted their jobs, but they celebrated payday with women and booze once they reached Abilene.
 They were no longer his responsibility there, though.

 While they celebrated in town, Matthew preferred to spend his days and nights both unwinding at the Drover's Cottage.
-He lingered for a few days and then headed back to Texas.
-He could accomplish the trip back in a matter of weeks instead of months since he could cover more ground in a day.
+He liked to linger for a few days before heading back to Texas.
+Covering more ground in a day, he could accomplish the trip back in a matter of weeks instead of months.
 It became his favorite part of the trip.
 He loved the sense of freedom, solitude, and independence.
 There was also something primal about experiencing nature as God first created it.

 Matthew knew that his brother and sister needed him, but they were safe, he reasoned.
 Jacqueline once said she loved them like her own siblings.
 Surely, she still cared.
 She was the closest thing they had to a mother right now.
 They needed that.
-He had not even cried over losing her.
-He hadad not cried over losing his parents either.
+He had not even cried over losing her nor had he had cried over losing his parents.
 He grieved in his own way and his own time.
 How could he help his siblings?
 He could not.
 Some things a woman was just better at doing.

 There she was - the woman who was in his room early this morning!
 If she was a prostitute, she sure did not look like one now.
 Her hair still hung down, but it was tied back with a ribbon.
 Her dress was simple, but not provocative.
 She reminded him of the maids around here.
 Wait, he recognized her now.
 She did work here.
 She had probably cleaned his room and that must be how she knew where his room was.
 Or was he just a random target for money?
 Who was she?
 He needed answers and he wanted them now.